BIIFSweden/spermatogenesis-profiling/README.md

 ## Input parameters

-A set of parameters can be updated before running the Jupyter notebooks *pipeline_multiplexed* and *pipeline_multiplexed_batch*, such as, the nuclei growth factor, the parameters of the *StarDist* method, min and max area sizes (to be used to filter particles after segmentation).
+A set of parameters can be updated before running the Jupyter notebooks *pipeline_multiplexed* and *pipeline_multiplexed_batch*, such as, the nuclei growth factor and the parameters of the *StarDist* method.
 A detailed description of these parameters can be found in the notebooks

 ## Output data